Jamali (artist): Techniques

-These technical innovations are in fact critical jumping off points for the more intellectual aspects of Jamali's work.
-In a real sense, he needs to paint in these particular ways, like dancing and painting with his feet or whole body, in order to get to the power, the spirituality of his work.

-Jamali also creates bronze sculptures in unique ways, burying the clay or plaster model in the ground for weeks or months prior to casting, similar to his paintings.
-This embracing of entropy, of the natural decay inherent in nature, is another important quality.This play between the uncontrolled actions of Nature vs Jamali's own movements and interventions is crucial to an understanding of Jamali's unique approach to art.
+Jamali also creates bronze sculptures in unusual ways, burying the clay or plaster model in the ground for weeks or months prior to casting, similar to his paintings.

 Business

 The artist is represented internationally, and owns and operates three galleries.

 Jamali Fine Art

 Jamali's flagship operation is Jamali Fine Art in Winter Park, Florida.
 This is the operational core of Art and Peace, Inc., Mardan Publishing, Inc., and Jamali Fine Art, L.L.C.
 This location contains a gallery marketplace and an administrative center with amenities such as a full service frame shop, large-scale scanner, large format printer and an art studio for Jamali.

 Jamali Gallery (Fort Lauderdale)

 The Jamali Gallery in Fort Lauderdale is on the popular shopping street Las Olas Boulevard.

 Jamali Gallery (New York City)

 The Jamali Gallery in the SoHo district of New York City was established in 2006.
 The gallery offers regular events and exhibitions of the artist's work.
 It is in the historic Kochendorfer Building.
 (Note: as of June 2022 the New York Gallery has been relocated to our Winter Park, FL headquarters.)